gSwin: Gated MLP Vision Model with Hierarchical Structure of Shifted Window: Abstract

 \section{Abstract}

-Following the success in language domain, the self-attention mechanism (transformer) is adopted in the vision domain and achieving great success recently.
-Additionally, as another stream, multi-layer perceptron (MLP) is also explored in the vision domain.
-These architectures, other than traditional CNNs, have been attracting attention recently, and many methods have been proposed.
-As one that combines parameter efficiency and performance with locality and hierarchy in image recognition, we propose gSwin, which merges the two streams; Swin Transformer and (multi-head) gMLP.
-We showed that our gSwin can achieve better accuracy on three vision tasks, image classification, object detection and semantic segmentation, than Swin Transformer, with smaller model size.
+Following the success in language domain, the self-attention mechanism (Transformer) has been adopted in the vision domain and achieving great success recently.
+Additionally, the use of multi-layer perceptron (MLP) is also explored in the vision domain as another stream.
+These architectures have been attracting attention recently to alternate the traditional CNNs, and many Vision Transformers and Vision MLPs have been proposed.
+By fusing the above two streams, this paper proposes gSwin, a novel vision model which can consider spatial hierarchy and locality due to its network structure similar to the Swin Transformer, and is parameter efficient due to its gated MLP-based architecture.
+It is experimentally confirmed that the gSwin can achieve better accuracy than Swin Transformer on three common tasks of vision with smaller model size.